Krazy Kat Klub: Gay nexus

 The venue's peculiar name signaled its openness to patrons of all sexual orientations, including homosexual and polysexual individuals.
-The venue took its name from George Herriman's Krazy Kat comic strip about a love triangle between different species and genders.
+Its name derived from George Herriman's Krazy Kat comic strip about a love triangle between different species and genders.
 In the strip, a male dog pines for Krazy, a gender-ambiguous cat, who loves a male rodent "who lives only to vent hostility on Krazy by hurling bricks".
-According to Herriman, Krazy Kat wasn't "a he or a she.
-The Kat's a spirit—a pixie—free to butt into anything."
+Herriman described Krazy Kat as neither "a he or a she," but rather "a spirit—a pixie—free to butt into anything."
 Reflecting its namesake, Krazy Kat appeared on both the shirts worn by the club's waiters and on its alleyway door, painted with magenta eyes and an orange tail.

 Although not the first space for gay persons to congregate in Washington, D.C. as evidenced by the earlier drag balls hosted by African-American former slave William Dorsey Swann during the Gilded Age, the Krazy Kat became an underground nexus for D.C.'s gay community during the Jazz Age, offering a safe space to meet without fear of exposure.
 Jeb Alexander, a gay D.C. resident and federal bureaucrat, recounted cruising for sex at night in nearby Lafayette Square, located behind the White House, and directing other gay men to the Krazy Kat as a place where they could find "excitement".

 In his personal diary, Jeb Alexander described the peculiar venue as a "bohemian joint in an old stable up near Thomas Circle... [a gathering place for] artists, musicians, atheists [and] professors".
 Although his gay partner C. C. Dasham enjoyed the establishment, Alexander found the milieu to be too intellectually formidable and feared that he would embarrass himself due to his lack of culture.
 "I'd make a fool of myself by my backwardness," Alexander confided in his diary.